Registering a new plugin

 <your plugin's identifier>.mdfollowing this template:

---- layout: plugin id: your plugin's identifier title: your plugin's name description: short description of your plugin author: your name license: your plugin's license # today's date in format YYYY-MM-DD, e.g. date: 2015-06-22 homepage: your plugin's homepage source: your plugin's source repository archive: archive link to install your plugin via pip # set this to true if your plugin uses the dependency_links setup parameter to include # library versions not yet published on PyPi.
-SHOULD ONLY BE USED IF THERE IS NO OTHER OPTION! follow_dependency_links: false tags: - a list - of tags - that apply - to your plugin - (take a look at the existing plugins for what makes sense here) screenshots: - url: url of a screenshot alt: alt-text of a screenshot caption: caption of a screenshot - url: url of another screenshot alt: alt-text of another screenshot caption: caption of another screenshot - ... featuredimage: url of a featured image for your plugin compatibility: # list of compatible versions, for example 1.2.0.
-If left empty no specific version requirement will be assumed octoprint: - 1.2.0 # list of compatible operating systems, valid values are linux, windows, macos, leaving empty defaults to all os: - linux - windows - macos --- Longer description of your plugin, configuration examples etc. This part will be visible on the page at plugins.octoprint.org/plugin/<your plugin identifier>/
+--- layout: plugin id: your plugin's identifier title: your plugin's name description: short description of your plugin author: your name license: your plugin's license # today's date in format YYYY-MM-DD, e.g. date: 2015-06-22 homepage: your plugin's homepage source: your plugin's source repository archive: archive link to install your plugin via pip, e.g. from github: https://github.com/username/repository/archive/master.zip # Set this to true if your plugin uses the dependency_links setup parameter to include # library versions not yet published on pypi.
+SHOULD ONLY BE USED IF THERE IS NO OTHER OPTION! #follow_dependency_links: false tags: - a list - of tags - that apply - to your plugin - (take a look at the existing plugins for what makes sense here) screenshots: - url: url of a screenshot, /assets/img/... alt: alt-text of a screenshot caption: caption of a screenshot - url: url of another screenshot, /assets/img/... alt: alt-text of another screenshot caption: caption of another screenshot - ... featuredimage: url of a featured image for your plugin, /assets/img/... # You only need the following if your plugin requires specific OctoPrint versions or # specific operating systems to function - you can safely remove the whole # "compatibility" block if this is not the case. compatibility: # List of compatible versions # # A single version number will be interpretated as a minimum version requirement, # e.g. "1.3.1" will show the plugin as compatible to OctoPrint versions 1.3.1 and up. # More sophisticated version requirements can be modelled too by using PEP440 # compatible version specifiers. # # You can also remove the whole "octoprint" block.
+Removing it will default to all # OctoPrint versions being supported. octoprint: - 1.2.0 # List of compatible operating systems # # Possible values: # # - windows # - linux # - macos # - freebsd # # There are also two OS groups defined that get expanded on usage: # # - posix: linux, macos and freebsd # - nix: linux and freebsd # # You can also remove the whole "os" block.
+Removing it will default to all # operating systems being supported. os: - linux - windows - macos - freebsd --- Longer description of your plugin, configuration examples etc. This part will be visible on the page at plugins.octoprint.org/plugin/<your plugin identifier>/

 Note: If you used the OctoPrint cookiecutter template for your plugin as suggested in the Getting Started guide, it created a pre-filled file for you under